-Lambros Fatsis is a Lecturer in Criminology at the University of Brighton specialising in police racism and the criminalisation of Black music subcultures.
+Lambros Fatsis is a Senior Lecturer in Criminology at City, University of London.
+His research fuses Cultural Criminology with Black radical thought, focusing on police racism and the criminalisation of Black music subcultures.
 His co-authored book with Mark Carrigan, The Public and Their Platforms Public Sociology in an Era of Social Media is published by Bristol University Press.

 Melayna Lamb is a Lecturer at the University of Law, London.
 Her research interests span the fields and intersections of political philosophy, critical theory and Black radical thought.
 Her monograph, A Philosophical History of Police Power is forthcoming with Bloomsbury.

 2. The order of public health